sharvil111/aes128_systemverilog/README.md

 the ciphertext.

 Currently I have developed a SystemVerilog testbench for the AES-128.
 The testbench have only two classes: "aes" and "d_aes".

+The "aes128-hdl-master" directory contains all the AES related encryption and decryption engine.
+It is a standalone project.